MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/security-dev/hierarchical-security-control-access-entities.md

  Previously, implementing this kind of security often required developers to mimic this behavior using custom plug-ins.
 Now, with the hierarchy security model, that type of security is built into the  product.
 This removes the need to create and update custom plug-ins.

- For a detailed description of the hierarchy security model, see [Security concepts for Microsoft Dynamics CRM](https://technet.microsoft.com/library/hh699698.aspx) in the [!INCLUDE[pn_crm_2015_ig](../../includes/pn-crm-2015-ig.md)] documentation.
+ For a detailed description of the hierarchy security model, see [Security concepts for Microsoft Dynamics 365 for Customer Engagment apps](https://technet.microsoft.com/library/hh699698.aspx) in the [!INCLUDE[pn_crm_2015_ig](../../includes/pn-crm-2015-ig.md)] for Customer Engagement apps documentation.

  [Video: Hierarchical Security Modelling in Microsoft Dynamics CRM 2015](http://youtu.be/kx5So32DrCo)